petemcgrath/cool-guy-bot/README.md

 ## Introduction

-This project shows the capabilty of a bot to react to messages sent within a group.
+This project shows the capability of a bot to react to messages sent within a group.

 ## Contents